- By Air

 No trains travel to Puerto Vallarta.

-Puerto Vallarta is located on Banderas Bay, which both the France-based organization, the Most Beautiful Bays in the World Club and UNESCO consider to be one of the most beautiful bays in the world.
-It finds itself in select company, along with San Francisco in California, Quebec City in Canada and Santander Bay in Spain.
+Puerto Vallarta is located on Banderas Bay, which both the France-based organization, the Most Beautiful Bays in the World Club and UNESCO consider being one of the most beautiful bays in the world.
+It finds itself in a select company, along with San Francisco in California, Quebec City in Canada and Santander Bay in Spain.
 It is also one of the world’s largest bays, measuring 42 km from east to west and 32 km from north to south.

 At one time, Puerto Vallarta was known as Las Peñitas.
 It was founded in the Independence era, on December 12th, 1851, and received its present name in 1918, in honor of Ignacio L. Vallarta, a distinguished Jalisco lawyer and judge.
 Read more about Puerto Vallarta's history.